tsnorri/panvc3/test-workflow/README.md

 ## Outputs

-The aligned reads will be written to `alignments/alignments.mapq-recalculated.sam.gz`.
+The aligned reads projected to the test genome co-ordinates will be written to `alignments/alignments.mapq-recalculated.sam.gz`.

 ## Notes